 Oregano oil is one of those items with a million uses, and promoting oral health is one of them.
 Oregano oil can be highly beneficial for dental issues and can be used to soothe toothaches, abscesses, and mouth sores.
 Because of its potency, though, always be sure that you dilute it with something like olive oil.
 You can even use it like a mouthwash, spitting it out after you’ve swished it around your mouth.
 For a highly-quality organic oregano oil, I recommend Oregatrex™, our oregano oil blend.

 Used to combat bad breath, myrrh can be found in some fluoride-free toothpastes.
 One of the compounds in myrrh is actually toxic to all the things that can cause bad breath.
 And, like many of the supplements listed here, it could also help with gum health.
 Research shows it’s effective in fighting periodontal disease.
-A high-quality product, like Fresh Mouth, not only contains myrrh, but also a blend of other ingredients to support a healthy mouth.
+A high-quality product, like OraMD, has also a blend of other ingredients to support a healthy mouth.

 How Do You Protect Your Teeth and Gums?